 Boston or Providence?
 Brown or BU?
-If you’re torn between New England options, skim through our guide to earning an RI data science degree.
-It has details on everything from research & scholarships to meetups & careers.
-Committed to the Ocean State?
-Skip ahead to our list of all the data science programs in Rhode Island.
+If you’re torn between New England options, skim through our guide to earning a data science degree in Rhode Island.
+It has details on research and scholarships as well as meetups and careers.

 Studying Data Science in Rhode Island

 6.7% of the workforce employed in tech in 2020, the map of CompTIA’s Cyberstates ranked it #27 in the country.

 The Providence Innovation & Design District, with its Wexford Science & Technology and Johnson & Wales Science and Innovation Centers, should help a lot.
 So, too, will booster groups like Tech Collective, and investors such as the Slater Technology Fund.
 Watch this space!

 Data Science Research & Initiatives at Rhode Island Universities

 As the state’s Ivy League, Brown has a well-established reputation in data science.
 U.S. News & World Report has ranked Brown University in the top 50 of Best Statistics Graduate Schools in 2019.

 - The Data Science Initiative draws on expertise from multiple departments, and encompasses all kinds of research projects.